motiwalam/TBL/README.md

 Example programs can be found in the examples/ folder

 ## Running
+You can run TBL code client side in your browser [here](http://motiwala.ca/TBL).

+You can also run it locally:

 Inside of a Node shell in the root of this repository, run:
 ```js
 const { Calculator } = await import('./calc.mjs');